touretzkyds/TDDemo/README.md

 Used draggable piechart created by jamesalvarez at https://github.com/jamesalvarez/draggable-piechart

 Added features:
-Stochastic actions, upload and download maze in json format, edit maze(add/delete row, column, wall, edit reward)
+Stochastic actions, upload and download maze in json format, edit maze (add/delete row, column, wall, edit reward)

+This work was funded by a grant from NEOM Company.